 When tire pressure is low, there is more rolling resistance to contend with.
 This resistance demands more energy from your car to maintain the given speed.
 To produce this energy, fuel economy drops.

-With modern vehicles, there are tire pressure sensors that alert you when you should add more air.
-However, even if you are running the tires just slightly low, where the sensors don’t notice, you could be wasting fuel.
+With modern vehicles, there are tire pressure sensors that alert you to when you should add more air.
+However, even if you are running the tires just slightly low so the sensors don’t notice, you could be wasting fuel.

 Check the tire pressures often and ensure they match the factory recommendations.
 You can find this information on the sticker located on the driver’s door jamb.